Last Updated on January 24, 2023 by Dee

 Learn about the different types of brushes.

-When starting out, most people are confused about the different types of brushes; they seem pretty similar when you just look at them.
+When starting, most people are confused about the different types of brushes; they seem pretty similar when looking at them.

-But there are some differences between them and knowing those differences will allow you to achieve better results in a shorter amount of time.
+But there are some differences between them, and knowing them will allow you to achieve better results in a shorter amount of time.

 When you work digitally, it’s important to understand that a brush is not just a “brush”.